 Case management includes effectively communicating, identifying appropriate services, convening key service providers, connecting the youth with services, preparing the youth, following up after an appointment(s), monitoring services, and motivating and encouraging.
 Additionally, record keeping is an essential component of case management.
 Individual records are used in planning, implementing, and evaluating the services for each young person.
-Implementing the ISTEP for each youth necessitates active and consistent engagement with the youth.
+Implementing the career plan for each youth necessitates active and consistent engagement with the youth.

 In some cases, a youth may need extra help outside of what the grant provides.
-For these instances, Integrated Resource Teams (IRT) are established for youths with significant support needs to coordinate/ leverage resources.
-An Integrated Resource Team (IRT) is a key strategic delivery component used in the Disability Employment Initiative funded by the Department of Labor.
+For these instances, Integrated Service Delivery Teams are established for youths with significant support needs to coordinate/ leverage resources.
 This strategy provides for the coordination of services needed to support each youth that may be offered through a variety of private and public agencies for individuals with multiple challenges to employment.
 The youth provides permission to each agency to share information so the blending and braiding of funds and services can occur to meet his or her needs.
 Key to this strategy is the identification of the 'lead service provider,' which, in many cases, would be the Grantee, to coordinate meetings/conferences for the youth.

-IRT members are chosen based on the services that are needed to address any identified barriers to employment.
+Integrated Service Delivery Team members are chosen based on the services that are needed to address any identified barriers to employment.
 Each jobseeker that may benefit from this kind of intensive resource coordination will come with a unique set of needs.
-IRT members may reflect many of those that participate on Interagency Committees including representatives from the Workforce Investment system, Vocational Rehabilitation, the Mental Health System, Public Education partners (e.g. transition programs), Ex-Offender Program, Community Work Incentives Coordinators (from the Work Incentive Planning and Assistance program), supported-employment service providers, community colleges, the Center for Independent Living, the local housing or transportation system, TANF agency, and Veterans programs.
+Team members may reflect many of those that participate on Interagency Committees including representatives from the Workforce system, Vocational Rehabilitation, the Mental Health System, Public Education partners (e.g. transition programs), Ex-Offender Program, Community Work Incentives Coordinators (from the Work Incentive Planning and Assistance program), supported-employment service providers, community colleges, the Center for Independent Living, the local housing or transportation system, TANF agency, and Veterans programs.
 This is a more formalized process of Active Resource Coordination (ARC), which has been a practice in many LWIAs in the past.
 While partner agencies may be similar with Interagency Committees, this strategy focuses on the unique needs of individual youths while the Interagency Committee focuses more readily on system issues and processes.
-For more information on IRTs, see https://dei.workforcegps.org/resources/2016/10/25/13/18/Integrated Resource Team Information and Resources

-Great case management includes exceptional documentation from all IRT members.
+Great case management includes exceptional documentation from all team members.
 In general, a case note resulting from a face-to-face meeting or conversation should include these elements: